 I have formally trained in Buddhist meditation since 1989, mainly practicing Vipassana or Insight Meditation (the root of secular Mindfulness meditation).
 I spent three years after college in full-time meditation training in monasteries and retreat centers in the US, India and Sri Lanka.
 In the twenty years since then I have continued practice in daily life as well as spending a month in intensive silent retreat practice most years.

-I was invited to teach Dharma by Narayan Liebenson of Cambridge Insight Meditation Center in 1998 and went through a four year teacher training program with Jack Kornfield, Joseph Goldstein, Carol Wilson and others.
+I was invited to teach Dharma in 1998 by Narayan Liebenson of Cambridge Insight Meditation Center and went through a four year teacher training program with Jack Kornfield, Joseph Goldstein, Carol Wilson and others.
 I joined the Teacher’s Council at Spirit Rock Meditation Center in 2011 and teach a regular Monday Night Dharma Group that meets in San Francisco.
-My Buddhist lineage is through Mahasi Sayadaw (Burma), Ajahn Chah (Thailand), and Sri Lankan Buddhist monastics, so multi-faceted Theravada.
+My Buddhist teaching lineage runs through Mahasi Sayadaw (Burma), Ajahn Chah (Thailand), and Sri Lankan Buddhist monastics.

 I blog on the Huffington Post about meditation, dharma and politics.
 My writing has been published in Turning Wheel and Inquiring Mind.
 I am interested in the life of the city and serve as a mayoral appointee to the San Francisco Citizen’s Committee on Community Development, which advises the city on community development policy.

 I was born and raised on the east coast of the US soon after my family immigrated from Sri Lanka.
-I enjoy music, dance, film, creative arts and athletics.
-Though an urban dweller, I spend considerable time in nature as a source of wisdom and fun.
+I enjoy music, creative arts, nature and athletics.
 I have been involved in movements for social justice and civil rights all of my life and have been fortunate to work with many great community organizations doing this important work in the world.